speirsluke/classnames-bem-sass/README.md

 **Stretch goals**

 - When the `CountrySelector` is in focus and the country list is displayed, allow the user to navigate the list of countries using the up and down arrows.
+You may want to listen for a `keyDown` event to detect arrow presses.
 - Allow the user to pick a country selected using above by pressing the 'Enter' key.
 - Allow the user to filter the list of countries displayed using by the text entered into the input and implement it using a filter method